-- The number of lone-parent families continues to increase in Canada, and while the number of lone fathers has increased, lone mothers still consist of 81% of the close to 700,000 lone-parent families in Canada (Statistics Canada, 2014).
+Family life in Canada is becoming increasingly diverse.
+The number of single-parent families continues to increase in Canada, and while the number of single fathers has increased, single mothers accounted for 81% of single parent families in Canada (Statistics Canada, 2014).

-So what does this have to do with women and financial literacy?
-The statistics show that more Canadian women are managing households, whether they are alone or supporting a family.
+So, what does this have to do with women and financial literacy?
+These statistics show that more Canadian women are managing households, whether they are alone or supporting a family.
 This means that living expenses, investments, savings, and debt payments in many households are not only the responsibility of women but an increasingly important priority when planning for life and its unexpected events.
 On top of that, the increase in women pursuing post-secondary education means that more women are now holding student loans and higher amounts of personal debt.
-And with more women choosing self-employment as a career option, women must not only manage their personal finances but business finances as well.
 The importance of a strong understanding of financial management has never been greater for Canadian women.
 The next question is, how do we deal with it?

 Here are a few tips for becoming more financially literate:

 If you’re concerned about your financial future, you’re certainly not alone.
 As with many things, a good place to start is with research and self-education.
-Begin your financial education online by exploring resources from government organizations like the Financial Consumer Agency of Canada and Service Canada, your provincial Financial Services Agency (e.g. Money Smart Manitoba) or financial literacy organizations such as Prosper Canada.
+Begin your financial education online by exploring resources from government organizations like the Financial Consumer Agency of Canada and Service Canada, your provincial Financial Services Agency (e.g., Money Smart Manitoba) or other financial literacy organizations.

-Once you have some foundational information, move on to the websites and online resources provided by financial institutions such as banks, investment companies, professional finance designations (e.g. CPA Canada) and financial advisors.
-When reviewing the information on these types of sites, it’s important to look at more than just the institutions that you use.
+Once you have some foundational information, move on to the websites and online resources provided by financial institutions such as banks, investment companies, professional finance designations (e.g., CPA Canada) and financial advisors.
+When reviewing the information on these sites, it’s important to look at more than just the institutions that you currently use.
 Look at all available banks and investment companies to compare information, rates, policies and reviews.

 If you are looking for a specific answer and can’t seem to find it on these sites, you can Google your question.
-Just remember to look for your answer on qualified sites from professional finance bloggers and financial organizations.
-Check for any certifications, are they a CPA, LIT, a financial counsellor or work in the finance industry?
-Do they belong to organizations that can provide legitimacy?
-Does their site look professional and well maintained?
-When it comes to Google search queries, it is important to look at multiple search results so you can get the best answer to your question.
+Just remember to look for your answer on qualified sites either from a professional or a financial organization.
+Check for certifications: are they a CPA, LIT, or financial counsellor?
+Do they belong to legitimate organizations?
+When it comes to Google search queries, it is important to look at multiple search results to fact check your answers.

 If you have questions about your finances, it’s important to seek answers.
-Talk to your partner, a financially-savvy family member, a trusted friend, or a financial advisor about your concerns, thoughts and financial goals.
-It’s important to find someone with whom you can have an ongoing, open dialogue about finances because financial decisions can be overwhelming at times.
+Talk to your partner, a financially savvy family member, a trusted friend, or a financial advisor about your concerns, thoughts, and financial goals.
+Finding someone with whom you can have an ongoing, open dialogue about finances is important.
 If you’re in a relationship, it’s important to discuss each other’s financial situation and goals, both as individuals and as a couple.
-If your partner is used to controlling all of the finances, ask to be included in the discussion and make sure you understand what is happening with your money.
+For more advice on how to have the ‘money talk’ with your partner, check out our blog.

-If you are in a single-person household, try talking to a parent, a sibling or a trusted friend about your situation.
-Discuss your goals, ask advice, or even hold each other accountable for paying off your debts or achieving a specific financial goal by becoming ‘budget buddies’.
-Having a trusted person you can discuss your finances with helps relieve some of the stress and confusion that tends to arise when dealing with one’s personal finances.
+If you are in a single-person household, try talking to a parent, a sibling or a friend about your financial situation.
+Having a trusted person you can discuss your finances with helps relieve some of the stress and confusion that can arise when dealing with one’s personal finances.

-Many banks provide financial advisors to their clients, some investment companies offer free consultations, and local organizations such as libraries, resource centres and community centres offer financial courses on occasion for free or a small fee.
+Many banks provide financial advisors to their clients, some investment companies offer free consultations, and local organizations such as libraries, resource centres and community centres offer occasional financial courses.
 If you aren’t comfortable or perhaps are embarrassed discussing your finances with a loved one, these are all options for getting non-judgmental financial advice.

 First, you’ll want to write down your income and your expenses.
-There are many free income and expense templates available for instance, Google Sheets and Excel online.
-There are also a few budgeting apps you can try, or you can simply jot it all down on a piece of paper.
-Once you see your income and your expenses laid out, you can then take the extra step in determining if there are funds that could be going towards financial goals.
-Are there ways you can cut down spending to put more money towards a vacation or your child’s RESP?
-Maybe you’ll discover that you have some extra funds available that you can put towards an emergency fund or your retirement?
-Once your income and expenses are in check, use your budget to look at the big picture (your financial goals) to see what strides can be made, or what changes need to be done in order for you to begin achieving those goals.
+There are many free income and expense templates available online.
+There are also budgeting apps you can try, or you can simply jot it all down on a piece of paper.
+Once you have your income and your expenses laid out, you can then determine if there are additional funds that could be going towards financial goals.
+Are there ways you can cut down spending to put more money towards paying down debt or investing in your child’s RESP?
+Maybe you’ll discover that you have some extra money available that you can put towards an emergency fund or your retirement?
+Once your income and expenses are in check, use your budget to look at the big picture (your financial goals) to see what goals can be achieved and what changes need to be made.

 Women may still not be on a 100% equal playing field when it comes to money, but we can take the steps necessary towards closing not only the wage gap but the financial education gap in Canada.
 With the proper knowledge, support and drive, any woman can begin to take positive steps towards controlling her financial future.
-And while we may be living in a #GirlBoss day and age, it’s important to remember that financial literacy is beneficial to everyone, regardless of gender.
-To learn more about financial literacy and ways to improve your financial well-being, check out our other blogs or follow us on Twitter @GTDebtRelief.
+And while we may be focusing on women today, it’s important to remember that financial literacy is beneficial to everyone, regardless of gender.
+To learn more about financial literacy and ways to improve your financial well-being, check out our other blogs or follow us on Facebook, Twitter, and LinkedIn.